 Some phrasal verb meanings are obvious—like “fall down”—but some are almost like idioms since they can’t be literally translated—like “come on.”
 To make their learning easy, you can try grouping phrasal verbs into categories like time of day (i.e. wake up, lie down) or positive (i.e. cheer up) and negative (i.e. give up).

 There are so many phrasal verbs that it might seem difficult to learn them all.
 But many of these phrases become natural after a while—all it takes is some repetition and practice.

 Phrasal verbs are used just like verbs—anywhere they make sense!

-Usually, the verb and preposition in a phrasal verb need to be said together, like in the phrase “fall down.”
-In some cases, though, you can separate the verb and the preposition by putting other words in between them.
+Many times, verb and the preposition used in a phrasal verb need to be said together, like in the phrase “fall down”.
+In some cases, you can seperate verb and the preposition by putting some words in between them.

 For example: the phrase “turn off” can be used just like that, or it can be interrupted by stating what you’re turning off.
 In other words, you can say “turn off the TV,” but you can also say “turn the TV off.”
 Both are correct!

-Another thing to keep in mind about phrasal verbs is that they are still verbs.
-That means the verb part of the phrase can be changed depending on the tense of the sentence.
+One more thing to keep in mind about phrasal verbs is that they still are verbs.
+It means verb part of the phrase can be changed depending upon the tense of the sentence.
 So “turn off” can also be “turned off” and “turning off,” for example.

 It will take you a while to get used to which phrasal verbs can be separated and which can’t, so hang in there!